Caleb Carr: 1990s

+Later career

 In 2000, Carr published his next novel, Killing Time, another dystopian tale of the future, this time the near future: 2023.
 First serialized in Time magazine in 1999.
 The book finds a world with an abundance of information too easily manipulated, thus frequently obscuring reality.
 The characters travel from New York to the jungles of Africa in their quest to use such manipulation for the benefit of mankind, only to find themselves enmeshed in the central tragic paradox of their efforts, summed up best in a line from the book that is now a commonplace: "Information is not knowledge".
 Although some agreed with USA Today that Killing Time was "a techno-terrifying tale of the information age run amok" and "a daring departure from the successful Alienist formula, but Carr is still a master of the cliffhanger, serving up a non-stop thrill ride as the story builds to a surprising finish", many found its stark view of information manipulation and its consequences too pessimistic, and the book was only briefly a New York Times bestseller.